sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 # Case 1: Authenticated user sees no rows because of RLS

-> Status: Reproduced in a hosted Supabase project using a test user, an RLS-enabled table, and a small Node.js client script.
+**Status:** Reproduced in a hosted Supabase project using a test user, an RLS-enabled table, and a small Node.js client script.

 ## Why I chose this case

-I chose this case because it is the kind of issue that can look like a client-side bug at first.
-The user is signed in.
-The query does not throw an error.
-The table has rows.
+I chose this case because it can look like a client-side bug at first.
+The user is signed in, the query does not throw an error, and the table has rows.
 But the app still receives an empty array.

-When I reproduced it, the important part was not the query itself.
+When I reproduced it, the important part was not the `select()` call.
 The request was working.
-The missing piece was authorization, so, the user was authenticated, but no RLS policy allowed that user to read the row.
+The missing piece was authorization: the user was authenticated, but no RLS policy allowed that user to read the row.

 That made this a useful support case because the first instinct can easily be to debug the wrong layer.